matiaspl/LinkPi-ENCx/README.md

 ### Add support for other HiLink/Huawei 4G dongles

-Check the VID and PID of your modem, and alter accordingly:
+Check the VID and PID of your modem using `lsusb`, and alter accordingly:

 /etc/udev/rules.d/11-usb-hotplug.rules
 ```